How to Prepare Corn Husks for Tamales

 How Long to Soak Corn Husk for Tamales

-Now we need to soak corn husks for at least 45 minutes, preferably two hours or longer if you want.
-Some people will leave the sorted corn husks soaking in the sink overnight.
+Now we need to soak corn husks for at least 45 minutes, or until soft and pliable.
+Some people will leave the sorted corn husks soaking in a clean sink overnight.
 I don’t do this, but that’s another option if you’d like.

 The longer you let them soak up the water, the more hydrated they’ll be and the more easily they’ll bend and fold.